root-project/web/manual/trees/index.md

 ### Drawing correlating variables in a scatterplot

-You can show the correlation between variables, listed in the [TTreeViewer](https://root.cern/doc/master/classTTreeViewer.html), by drawing a scatterplot.
+You can show the correlation between the variables, listed in the {% include ref class="TTreeViewer" %}, by drawing a scatterplot.

-- Select a variable in the [TTreeViewer](https://root.cern/doc/master/classTTreeViewer.html) and drag it to the `X:-empty-` entry.
+- Select a variable in the {% include ref class="TTreeViewer" %}  and drag it to the `X:-empty-` entry.
 - Select a second variable and drag it to the `Y:-empty-` entry.

 {% include figure_image